What is bipolar disorder?

 What is mania?

-Mania is a period of elated or irritable and agitated mood lasting at least a week, nearly every day, such as becoming more talkative, speaking faster, racing thoughts, reduced need for sleep, restlessness, easily distracted, impulsive or carefree, disinhibited or involved in risky behaviour such as promiscuity or over spending.
+Mania is a period of elated or irritable and agitated mood, such as becoming more talkative, speaking faster, racing thoughts, reduced need for sleep, restlessness, easily distracted, impulsive or carefree, disinhibited or involved in risky behaviour such as promiscuity or over spending.
 Hypomania is a less severe form of mania.

 What is depression?